NoorEIT/Wintec_project/README.md

-# Wintec_project'
+# Wintec_project
-This repo is build for paper titled: TBC
+This repo is built for the paper titled: TBC
+Location of study: New Zealand (Claudelands & Rotokauri) between May 2023 - Dec 2023 & May 2024 - Dec 2024